-The main difference between rear-wheel drive and front-wheel drive is self-explanatory, either the front or rear wheels provide the power for the car.
+The main difference between rear-wheel drive and front-wheel drive is self-explanatory: Either the front or rear wheels provide the driving power for the car.
 However, since this is quite a large distinction, it’s important to know what you’re looking to do with your vehicle before deciding between the two.

-"RWD cars have the quintessential sports car feel"
+"RWD cars have the essential sports car feel"

 Rear-wheel drive cars, however, struggle in bad weather.
 If you’ve ever seen a RWD car attempting to pull out of a snowy parking spot, then you’ll surely understand.
-Rain isn’t much better either, with the heightened risk of the rear wheels fishtailing out of control.
+If you're in a powerful car, rain isn’t much better either, with the heightened risk of the rear wheels fishtailing out of control.
 There are similar issues with steep slopes with RWD cars as well since the back wheels have to push the entire weight of the front of the car.
 Basically, you should avoid bringing out your RWD vehicle in the snow; save it for better weather.

 Ultimately, there is no clear victor between the two.
 RWD and FWD have different utilities, so the question shouldn’t be which one is better, but rather which one suits your driving practices the best.
 These aren’t the only widely available drivetrains either; All-wheel drive and four-wheel drive vehicles are viable options as well.
 Most simply put, if you are looking to have a fun and exhilarating driving experience, the RWD is your best bet.
 If you want an efficient and affordable vehicle, then you’ll have more luck with a FWD.
 If you are still not satisfied, you should consider looking at AWD and 4WD drivetrains as well.
 Regardless of what you pick, CJ’s will have the parts you need.